 With regard to CIT, the most common controversial matters/issues are:

-With respect to PIT, the STA are focusing their attention on individuals that render professional services through their own companies when benefits from the professional activity are left and used at the company level; and not distributed to the individual.
+With respect to PIT, the STA are focusing their attention on individuals who render professional services through their own companies when benefits from the professional activity are left and used at the company level; and not distributed to the individual.
 This is because this may lead to a lack of payment in terms of total tax due.
-Not only due to the difference CIT/PIT tax rates, but because these entities are commonly used to acquire the personal assets of their partners.
+Not only due to the difference in CIT/PIT tax rates, but because these entities are commonly used to acquire the personal assets of their partners.

 Among other consequences derived from being considered a Spanish tax resident, the STA are applying the tax penalties related to Form 720 (those derived from the lack of declaring this arrangement) to those individuals who, being Spanish tax residents (for whatever reason), have not declared all their assets deposited abroad.
 This is despite the arrangement and its consequences/penalties being challenged by the European Commission.
 One of the more burdensome consequences is the consideration of an unjustified increase in equity as entirely allocated to the oldest tax period for which the statute of limitations has not expired.
 In addition, a tax penalty of 150% shall be imposed.
 It must be highlighted that the European Commission started an infraction procedure against Spain in 2015 due to this penalty regime, considering it discriminatory and in conflict with the fundamental freedoms of the EU.